zou-group/textgrad/README.md

 ## QuickStart
 If you know PyTorch, you know 80% of TextGrad.
 Let's walk through the key components with a simple example.
-Say, we want to give you a punchline for TextGrad.
+Say we want to use GPT-4o to generate a punchline for TextGrad.
 ```python
 import textgrad as tg
 # Step 1: Get an initial response from an LLM